Convention tips for getting started

 - Find qualified people to advise and assist in different areas of competition.

-- Meet with all convention-aged students.
-Have them make a preliminary list of events they would like to participate in.
+- Meet with all Convention-aged students.
+Have them make a preliminary list of events they are interested in pursuing.
 Go over the lists individually with them, giving guidance.
 (Be sure to compare their lists with the number of entry limitations on page I-2 of the General Guidelines.)

 - Have students perform for chapel, special parents’ nights, local churches, and any other opportunities you can find.
 This will help with their stage presence and will get them past the initial “jitters” prior to competition.

 Above all else: Pray, encourage, exhort, praise, and love them through the entire process.
 It is worth all the work . . . there are eternal dividends.